HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 npm update -g @hcl-software/dxclient
 ```

-#### Upgrading Container Package from Harbor Repository
+#### Upgrading the Container Package from Harbor Repository

+Upgrade the Container Package from the Harbor repository using the following command:

 ```bash
 # Pull the latest version
 docker pull hclcr.io/dx-public/dxclient:LATEST_TAG
 ```

-#### Upgrading MHS Container Package
+#### Upgrading the MHS Container Package

-1. Download the new DXClient.zip package from the MHS portal
+1. Download the DXClient .zip file (`DXClient_VX_XXXXXXXX-XXXX.zip`) from the [MHS portal](https://my.hcltechsw.com/){target="_blank"}.
-2. Extract the files to your working directory (can be the same as your existing installation)
+2. Extract the files to your working directory (can be the same as your existing installation).
 3. Load the new container image:

 === "Linux and Apple macOS"